IFSS-Net: Interactive Few-Shot Siamese Network for Faster Muscle Segmentation and Propagation in Volumetric Ultrasound: Related Work

-Our work builds upon the fully-convolutional Siamese architecture ``PG-Net" proposed by Wug\etal\cite{wug2018fast}, which considers both the detection and propagation of a target object in motion.
-While ``PG-Net" produces sharp masks, it leads to unsmooth temporal transitions, which limits its performance when applied to sequential ultrasound data.
-PG-Net considers only the spatial information within a 2D image before propagating over time with a Recurrent Neural Network (RNN).
-To enforce mask smoothness, we design a recurrence relationship that connects predictions over time, similar to Hu\etal\cite{hu2017maskrnn} and Perazzi\etal~\cite{perazzi2017learning}.
-Such recurrence enables refining previous 2D masks when making new mask predicting predictions.
-Also, similar to Khoreva\etal~\cite{khoreva2017lucid}, who consider future pixels, we model the muscle pixels in the past and future slices by integrating a Bidirectional Convolutional Long-Short-Term Memory (Bi-CLSTM) \cite{liu2017bidirectional} model.
-With the recurrence relationships and the Bi-CLSTM module, we effectively enforce temporal smoothness while taking full advantage of the structural changes along the volume.
-To reinforce the learning of local spatio-temporal patterns (instead of only spatial as in \cite{wug2018fast}), we introduce Atrous Separable Convolutions (ASC) \cite{chen2018encoder} in our model.
+To reinforce the learning of the local deformation patterns in image space and time for sequences within each US sub-volume (instead of only spatial as in \cite{wug2018fast}), we introduce Atrous Separable Convolutions (ASC)~\cite{chen2018encoder} into our model.
 3D ASC differs from the typical 3D convolutional operator by an adaptable dilation rate that adjusts the filter's field-of-view.
-Thereby, 3D ASC capture contextual information at multiple scales.
-However, ASC may also produce less sharp masks at the boundaries.
-Prior work has handled this issue with auxiliary refinement \cite{pinheiro2016learning} or reconstruction \cite{gonzalezduque:hal-02734902} tasks.
-Herein, we rely on a series of 3D ASC (applied to the $xyz$ planes) connected in a recurrently fashion to interpret the full context, while propagating contextual information in the bidirectional $z$-direction with the Bi-CLSTM.
+Thereby, 3D ASC captures contextual information at multiple scales.
+However, ASC may produce less sharp masks at the boundaries.
+Prior work has handled this issue with auxiliary refinement \cite{pinheiro2016learning} or reconstruction tasks \cite{gonzalezduque:hal-02734902}.
+Herein, we rely on a series of 3D ASC connected in a recurrent fashion to interpret the full context, while propagating contextual information in the bidirectional $z$-direction with the BiCLSTM.